ndiego/wordpress-university-workshop/steps/step-8/readme.md

 4. Copy the "Page Header" design and paste it below the sticky header.
 5. In the block toolbar of the Cover block, click "Replace" and then choose "Use featured image".
 6. Below the page header, add a Group block with "Inner blocks use content width" disabled.
-7. Inside of the Group, add the Post Content block and make sure "Inner blocks use content width" enabled.
+7. Inside of the Group, add the Post Content block and make sure "Inner blocks use content width" is enabled.
 8. Save the template.

 ### 9. Configure the Single template